cawfree/collection-slug/README.md

 })();
 ```

-From my [__experimentation__](scripts/rate-limit.ts), it looks like these queries we're making aren't subject to throttling by the Wayback Machine.
-I managed to test a sustained ~150 slugs-per-minute before I started feeling like an asshole abusing this wonderful shared resource.
+From my [__experimentation__](scripts/rate-limit.ts), the Wayback Machine has a very generous rate limit policy.
+I managed to retain a sustained ~150 slugs-per-minute without error.

 ### license ✌️
 [__CC0-1.0__](./LICENSE)